zzMiao123/zzMiao123.github.io/_pages/about.md

 - *2024.01*: 🎉 Our paper "A Robotic System For Transthoracic Puncture of Pulmonary Nodules Based on Gated Respiratory Compensation" has been accepted by *Computer Methods and Programs in Biomedicine*.
 - *2023.05*: 🏆 Awarded 1st prize for Outstanding Young Scholar Paper at BME2023, Suzhou, China.
 - *2023.01*: 🏆 Awarded the Agilent Scholarship for Excellence in Life Science.
 Grateful to Agilent for their support!
-- *2022.06*: 🏆 Graduated from SJTU with highest honors (Best Thesis, Honor Degree, and Outstanding Graduate of Shanghai)! ---an achievement earned by only the **top 0.1%** (3/3,928) of students
+- *2022.06*: 🏆 Graduated from SJTU with highest honors (Best Thesis, Honor Degree, and Outstanding Graduate of Shanghai)!

 <br/>
 <br/>